bufferings/kori/.changeset/code-review-fixes.md

 - Remove unused `aborted` property from ResState
 - Fix defer and error handling in routes without hooks
 - Use `.get()` instead of `.route()` for Swagger UI routes (HEAD handled automatically)
+- Remove HEAD from toOpenApiMethod test (HEAD is no longer a RouteHttpMethod)